|

-2) A simple 120 watt solar panel per house hold could produce a 'net metering effect' which supply's power back into the grid and charges during the day to supply each of the individual houses needs.
-What they dont use from the power accumulated during the day can be sold back to the 'grid'.
+2) A simple 120 watt solar panel per house hold could produce a 'net metering effect' which supplies power both back into the grid and too each of the individual house's needs.
+What is not used from the power accumulated during the day can be sold back to the 'grid'.
+This net metering program is the answer to enabling communities to access affordable solar technology to do benefit.
+A simple 120 watt panel per house hold with the rebate could cost as low as 200$.
+More Info info is included below.

-4) Panacea is such an environmental not for profit organisation which could assimilate these energy savings upon being given grants and the revenue reseved for such rebates and make this revenue go 'further'.
+4) Panacea is such an environmental not for profit organisation which could help this effort if given grants or the revenue reserved for such rebates and make this revenue go 'further'.

 5) There is enough energy in one Australian summers day to supply the whole earths energy needs for half a year!
 All the worlds energy needs are already provided by the solar grid, yet the infrastructure is not there to utilize this free energy.

-Panacea will now present facts which justify a not for profit organisation to implement the solar 'net metering system' at cost.
+Panacea will now present facts which justify a not for profit organisation to implement the solar 'net metering system.

 The electrical power grid is a study in organizational behavior.
 Take how electricity is generated and distributed to the point of consumption.
 Huge power plants or arrays—fueled by “green energy” sources such as solar, wind, biomass, geothermal, and hydroelectric, or “brown energy” sources such as fossil fuels and nuclear—concentrate electrical power generation to take advantage of “economies of scale.”